KevinDBrian/Surfs_Up/README.md

 ## Results:

-Using 'sqlalchemy' I was able to generate a query session with the local database 'hawaii.sqlite' to extract temp data specifically for the months of June and December.
+Using `sqlalchemy` I was able to generate a query session with the local database `hawaii.sqlite` to extract temp data specifically for the months of June and December.
 After retrieving the data, they were converted to lists then DataFrames to be easily read.

-The 'june_temps_df' had 1,700 data points and the 'dec_temps_df' had 19,550 data points.
+The `june_temps_df` had 1,700 data points and the `dec_temps_df` had 19,550 data points.

 ![](images/june_temps_df.png)
 ![](images/dec_temps_df.png)

-Lastly, using the '.describe()' method on the DataFrames, I was able to find all relevant statistics pertaining to the temps during these months.
+Lastly, using the `.describe()` method on the DataFrames, I was able to find all relevant statistics pertaining to the temps during these months.

 ![](images/june_temps_df.describe().png)
 ![](images/dec_temps_df.describe()png.png)